 But before you quit and toss your nursing shoes to the back of your closet and throw out your scrub pants, it’s important to consider ways to better deal with difficult patients.
-There are quite a number of proven strategies which have helped many experienced medical professionals to endure these trying episodes relatively easily, and sometimes even win the patient over so that he’ll never push your buttons like that again.
+There are quite a number of proven strategies that have helped many experienced medical professionals to endure these trying episodes relatively easily, and sometimes even win the patient over so that he’ll never push your buttons like that again.

 Here are a few of your options to get through such ordeals:

-In life, if you want people to respect you and listen to what you say, you need confidence to back your words.
-Individuals in authoritative positions, such as teachers, CEO’s, and healthcare professionals, who are lacking this crucial characteristic and aren’t aware of the adage, “Fake it till you make it,” often have trouble getting those under their lead to follow their directions.
+In life, if you want people to respect you and listen to what you say, you need the confidence to back your words.
+Individuals in authoritative positions, such as teachers, CEOs, and healthcare professionals, who are lacking this crucial characteristic and aren’t aware of the adage, “Fake it till you make it,” often have trouble getting those under their leadership to follow their directions.
 When you have a difficult patient that you need to deal with, take care to ensure that you’re projecting confidence.
 If you believe you’re a source of authority, your difficult patients are likely to feel the same way.

 When dealing with difficult patients, the calmer you can be, the calmer your patient is likely to be.
 It's hard to have an argument with someone who remains maddeningly calm.
 If you have a patient who tries to press your buttons, it may be hard to remain impassive, or even just outwardly so, but do your best.
 This will allow your patient to simmer down, or at least see that however negative or boiling mad he’s feeling isn’t going to change you in the least, so he won’t feel like working himself up as much.

 Don’t Take It Personally

 Understand that you’re not the problem.
-If you’re a male nurse, and a female patient isn’t interested in your care, you can still stand tall in your scrub pants.
-If a patient tells you that you’re totally uncaring and undevoted, even though you’re doing your absolute best to help this individual to recover, still, remember: Most likely, it’s not you; you’re not at fault.
+Some patients, for many different reasons, will be difficult and stubborn with nurses.
+If a patient tells you that you’re totally uncaring and undevoted, even though you’re doing your absolute best to help this individual to recover, still, remember: it’s not you, you’re not at fault.
 It’s the patient.